rdrouche/RemoteApp-RDS-Maintenance/README.md

 #### Sortie de la maintenance
 1. Depuis le serveur broker, executer le fichier RemoteApp-RDS-Maintenance.ps1 depuis une invite de commande PowerShell ou ISE en Administrateur
 2. Choisir l'application à sortie de la maintenance et cliquer sur le bouton Mettre en service

+### English
+#### Maintenance
+1. From the broker server, execute the RemoteApp-RDS-Maintenance.ps1 file from a PowerShell or ISE command prompt in Administrator
+2. Choose the application to be maintained and click on the button Mettre en maintenance
+#### Exit Maintenance
+1. From the broker server, execute the RemoteApp-RDS-Maintenance.ps1 file from a PowerShell or ISE command prompt in Administrator
+2. Choose the application after maintenance and click on the button Mettre en service

+## Capture / Screenshot